Navinate/stairwell-new/README.md

 ```bash
 node main.js
 ```
-Finally use a tool like "live server" to locally host the files and open them in the browser.
+Finally use a tool like "live server" or "Vite" to locally host the files and veiw them.
 ## Staying Up To Date

 Pull the latest changes from this repository.